adamwajahat/deCAPTCHA/README.md

 # deCAPTCHA
-An parametrized clone of Google reCAPTCHA's v2 bot protection as a React component.
+A parametrized clone of Google reCAPTCHA's v2 bot protection as a React component.

 ## Demo + Behavior
 This project was made apart of a project called 'deCAPTCHA, Gaza'.
 This project sourced over images from over 45 locations across the Gaza strip.
 The following project can be viewed at the following.